-My mission is to share insight and to discuss the latest developments in Internet technology.
+Our mission is to share insight and to discuss the latest developments in Internet technology.
 Right up there is Apple’s iService (cloud powered stores, technologies, etc.) graphic status page.
-Is iTunes Store down? how’s iChat doin’?
+Is iTunes Store down? is a great service to check your cloud status.
+Microsoft’s One Drive / Office 365 Suite is improving and pairs well with Dropbox.
+It’s great fun to tap away on my trusty iPhone riding NY train and knowing I can finish an item at will.

 - My contributions (list and links) at China Daily Mail

 Anyway, it’s important that citizens hear about the [messy] exploding networked world in plain, interesting—or even sarcastic, English (American variant).
 Big data can overwhelm comprehension in fact or shall we say, sometimes by intent.
 Winnowing it for friends and cohorts is important.
-An informed voter is way better than a blindly angry and uninformed one, if less predictable.
+An informed voter (if you are fortunate enough to be in a nation that has a vote) is way better than a blindly angry and uninformed one, if less predictable.
+Washington DC Weather right now…

 For the paranoid, refresh the fear with my mega-super-tweet on drones here and read about the craziness around the Foreign Intelligence Surveillance Act as heard from Senator Wyden (update: this was recently passed into law).